Inside Emily's multi-marathon fundraising challenge

 They’ve given her space to laugh and breathe, helped patch up family feuds, given her solace in bereavement, and provided inspiration for her training.

 This year, Emily is taking on a mega multi-marathon challenge to 'give back' to the places that have made her who she is.
-The 21-year-old aims to run three marathons and two half-marathons to raise funds for coast, countryside, wildlife and heritage looked after by the Trust, and to keep ‘the amazing work going.’
+The 21-year-old aims to run one marathon and two half-marathons to raise funds for coast, countryside, wildlife and heritage looked after by the Trust, and to keep ‘the amazing work going.’

 ‘Growing up in North Devon, you're constantly surrounded by National Trust land and properties,' says Emily.
 'Whether it be a Sunday afternoon walk at Arlington Court, a training run at Mortehoe or summer adventures at Baggy Point.
 I have spent so much of my time in these places and they would not be there, in the amazing condition they are in, if it weren’t for the charity's staff and volunteers.’

 " Being able to get out for a walk, some fresh air, a drink, some lunch; being able to get together for a moment or a whole day at the beach - looking back at all those times, it just would not have been the same without these special places."

 Stepping up to the challenge